 Why Location Matters in Your B-School Experience

-Submitted by Cory Meyers, Director of Graduate Admission, Suffolk University – Boston.
+Cory Meyers is Director of Graduate Admission, Suffolk University – Boston.

 When researching business schools and programs, ask:

 - How is the school leveraging its location to provide hands-on experiences that put theoretical and case-study knowledge to the test?

 - Are there opportunities to work with area industry?
 If so, in what way?

 - Are the experiential components a one-time opportunity (such as an internship or practicum) or a feature that permeates the curriculum?
 If you are relocating for your graduate business degree, you owe it to yourself to ensure you’ll be positioning yourself for success.